google/if-this-then-ad/README.md

     This can be various things depending on the Agent.
 It may be a DV360 Line Item ID, a Google Ads Ad Group Label or something entirely different.

+  - **Target Action**

+    The action to be taken upon evaluation, e.g. enabling or pausing an Ad

-  - **Target ID Type**
+  - **Target Identifier Type**

-    Because the Target Identifier is not one thing for all, the Target ID Type is required to tell the tool what it is working with
+    Because the Target Identifier is not one thing for all, the Target Identifier Type is required to tell the tool what it is working with

   - **Additional Parameters (optional)**